 No, there is not.
 Nutritional ketosis and ketoacidosis are two entirely different things.
 You can learn more about that in my keto guide.
 But rest assured, it’s perfectly healthy to use fat for energy.

 Fresh liver, heart, brain or kidneys are excellent sources of organ meat.
 However, not everyone can stomach the taste.
 If you fall into that category, I recommend liverwurst or pâté.
+Learn more in my article about why you should include organ meat in your diet.

 As far as beverages are concerned, I typically drink water and black coffee throughout the day.
 Occasionally, I enjoy a sparking tonic (KeVita) for lunch or dinner.
 In the evening, I usually have a glass of red wine.